sipeed/MaixPy/docs/doc/en/README.md

 * **Power Supply**: A stable power supply is crucial.
 MaixCAM requires a steady `5V 500mA` power supply.
 Insufficient power can result in failure to boot or crashes during operation.
 This is especially true for some computer USB ports, which may provide unstable power.

-* **TF card reader**: To flash the system.
+* **TF Card Reader**: Used for flashing the system, essential.

-* **USB to serial port module**: If you want to debug serial communication, it is recommended to prepare one.
+* **USB to serial port module**: If you want to debug serial communication with PC, it is recommended to prepare one.
 You can buy any one from Taobao or buy them together at Sipeed store, such as this [dual serial port to USB module](https://item.taobao.com/item.htm?spm=a1z10.5-c-s.w4002-24984936573.13.73cc59d6AkB9bS&id=610365562537).

 >!
 Note that currently only the MaixCAM development board is supported.
 Other development boards with the same chip are not supported, including Sipeed's development boards with the same chip.
 Please be careful not to purchase the wrong board, which could result in unnecessary waste of time and money.